Herbie Kronowitz

 Herbert "Herbie" Kronowitz, originally Theodore "Ted" Kronowitz (September, 1923 – November 9, 2012), was an American middleweight boxer who fought in the ring from 1941 to 1950.
 In 1947, Kronowitz was ranked among the top ten boxers in the world.
 Due to his height, his boxing style favored long range attacks, using his left jab and fast feet to outmaneuver his opponents, but he could box at close range as well.
 After his boxing career ended, Kronowitz was a highly regarded referee for nearly thirty years from 1955 to 1984.
 He resided in Bensonhurst, in his native Brooklyn, New York.

 Early life

 Kronowitz was only 17 years old when he began his professional boxing career in 1941.

 Coast Guard service

 Kronowitz joined the United States Coast Guard in 1943 during the World War II era.
 During the war, his older brother was serving in the army in the Pacific War and his younger brother Albert was killed in the Battle of the Bulge in Belgium.
 As a result, Herbie was ordered to remain stateside to keep him out of combat duty.

 Boxing career

 Loss to Artie Levine, March 1947

+In 1947, Kronowitz returned to boxing after his Coast Guard Service.
+He was ranked tenth in the world among middleweights, and was ranked ninth for two months in that year.

+On March 7, 1947, he fought Artie Levine at Madison Square Garden in New York City.
+They fought aten rounds in front of a crowd of 12,000.
+Levine won the bout, although Kronowitz claimed that while Levine "won the decision, there was no question that I won the fight."